adlnet/xAPI-Spec/xAPI.md

 	<td>UUID assigned by LRS if not set by the Learning Activity Provider.</td></tr>
 	<tr><td><a href="#actor">actor</a></td><td>Object</td>
 	<td>Who the statement is about, as an <a href="#agent">Agent</a> or
-		<a href="#group">Group</a> object.
+		<a href="#group">Group</a> Object.
 Represents the "I" in "I Did This".</td></tr>
 	<tr><td><a href="#verb">verb</a></td><td>Object</td>
-	<td>Action of the Learner or Team object.
+	<td>Action of the Learner or Team Object.
 Represents the "Did" in "I Did This".</td></tr>
 	<tr><td><a href="#object">object</a></td><td>Object</td>
-	<td>Activity, agent, or another statement that is the object of the statement.
+	<td>Activity, agent, or another statement that is the Object of the statement.
 	Represents the "This" in "I Did This".
-Note that objects which are provided as a value for this field should include an "objectType" field.
-If not specified, the object is assumed to be an Activity.</td></tr>
+Note that Objects which are provided as a value for this field should include an "objectType" field.
+If not specified, the Object is assumed to be an Activity.</td></tr>
 	<tr><td><a href="#result">result</a></td><td>Object</td>
-	<td>Result object, further details representing a measured outcome relevant to the specified Verb.</td></tr>
+	<td>Result Object, further details representing a measured outcome relevant to the specified Verb.</td></tr>
 	<tr><td><a href="#context">context</a></td><td>Object</td>
 	<td>Context that gives the statement more meaning.
 Examples: a team the Actor is
 	working with, altitude at which a scenario was attempted in a flight simulator.</td></tr>